ermin-cahtarevic/youtube-html-clone/README.md

 Requirements for the project:

 Navigation bar
--It has an embedded image that represents a logo.
--The logo is aligned to the leftmost part of the navbar.
+-It has an embedded image that represents a logo.\n -The logo is aligned to the leftmost part of the navbar.
 -It has an input tag that represents a search bar.
 -The search bar is aligned to the middle of the navbar.